maestro-performance/maestro-java/extra/doc/Using.md

 There are multiple components and it is possible to choose only the desired one:

-* maestro-client
-* maestro-common
-* maestro-contrib
-* maestro-exporter
-* maestro-reports
+* maestro-client: provides the API for interacting with the cluster
+* maestro-common: common code used all over the project
+* maestro-contrib: code from external sources
-* maestro-tests
+* maestro-exporter: monitoring component
-* maestro-worker
+* maestro-reports: reporting code
+* maestro-tests: a basic test API on top of Maestro Client
+* maestro-worker: backend code that executes the tests (using the one of the workers in maestro-workers)
+* maestro-inspector: backend code that inspects the SUTs (using the one of the inspectors in maestro-inspectors)

 The API documentation (javadoc) is available [here](http://www.orpiske.net/files/javadoc/maestro-java-1.2/apidocs/).
 Additional project documentation is available [here](http://www.orpiske.net/files/javadoc/maestro-java-1.2/).